-In the fourth quarter of 2020, Canadian Utilities completed Canada's largest off-grid solar and storage installation in the remote northern Alberta community of Fort Chipewyan.
-In partnership with Three Nations Energy (3NE), which is jointly owned by the Athabasca Chipewyan First Nation, Mikisew Cree First Nation and Fort Chipewyan Métis Association, Canadian Utilities designed and built the two-phased project that includes a 600-kW solar farm owned and operated by Canadian Utilities, and a 2,200-kW solar farm owned by 3NE and operated by Canadian Utilities.
+In the fourth guarter of 2020, we completed Canada's largest off-grid solar and storage installation in the remote northern Alberta community of Fort Chipewyan.
+In partnership with Three Nations Energy, which is jointly owned by the Athabasca Chipewyan First Nation, Mikisew Cree First Nation and Fort Chipewyan Métis Association, we designed and built the two-phased project that includes a 600-kW and 2,200-kW solar farm.
 The project will provide about 25 per cent of Fort Chipewyan's electricity needs, reducing local diesel use by approximately 800,000 litres annually - equivalent to a decrease in greenhouse gas emissions of 2,145 tons annually.